Shacharit: Origin

 Shacharit was also instituted in part as a replacement of the daily morning Temple service after the destruction of the Temple.
 The sages of the Great Assembly may have formulated blessings and prayers that later became part of Shacharit, however the siddur, or prayerbook as we know it, was not fully formed until around the 7th century CE.
 The prayers said still vary among congregations and Jewish communities.

 Service

 Weekdays

-During or before Shacharit, Jews put on their tefillin and/or tallit, according to their tradition.
-Both actions are accompanied by blessings.
+During or before Shacharit, those Jews who wear tallit or tefillin put them on, in each case accompanied by blessings.
 Some do not eat until they have prayed.

+The main components of Shacharit are: